asantinc/Ranking-info-retrieval/README.md

 report.pdf contains further description of the implementation and key results.

 #The Code
 The code is found in the ranking/ folder.
-The output of each algorithm is written to output_ranking/ folder into a file with name <algo_name>.top.
+The output of each algorithm is written to output_ranking/ folder into a file with name algo_name.top.

 The performance of each of the algorithms can be evaluated using the trec_eval program, also included under ranking/.
 To do so, from the command line run:
 - trec_eval -o -c -M1000 truth.rel overlap.top